 Our Operations Manager rushed to the site to asses the situation.
 It turned out the building’s main sewage line was blocked, so whenever anyone in the multi-story office flushed a toilet, the pressure caused the sewage to backup into the bathrooms on the ground and basement levels.
 Our employee’s objective for the evening was to prevent further flooding in the office and showroom.
 He knew he had to get the building’s sewage line unclogged, but it was now past 11PM and no emergency plumbing services were available.

-The Operations Manager instructed the Q Handyman he was working with to drive to The Home Depot in Gowanus, Brooklyn that closed at midnight to buy a 100-foot industrial auger.
-Just a few minutes before closing, the Handyman retrieved the auger and returned to unclog the main line at the office space.
+The Operations Manager instructed the service provider he was working with to drive to The Home Depot in Gowanus, Brooklyn that closed at midnight to buy a 100-foot industrial auger.
+Just a few minutes before closing, the service provider retrieved the auger and returned to unclog the main line at the office space.
 Once it was cleared, we helped schedule professionals to come in and safely clean up the mess.
-This was definitely one of the worst situations we’ve seen (and smelled), but as an office manager these things are out of your control––and usually covered by insurance.
+This was definitely one of the worst situations we’ve seen (and smelled), but as an office manager these things are out of your control—and usually covered by insurance.

 The Glass House

 The day before an important meeting, office managers are usually focused on double checking logistics: food and drinks have been ordered, the conference room and line have been reserved, and any tech support has been requested.
 However, just one day before hosting an early morning meeting with an investment banking firm, one of our clients requested a glass panel be installed in the conference room.
-Our Q Handymen were dispatched to the office for a routine project, but as they began to put the glass into place, they noticed the piece provided would not fit within its wooden frame.
+On of our service providers was dispatched to the office for a routine project, but as they began to put the glass into place, they noticed the piece provided would not fit within its wooden frame.

 Whether you’re dealing with a wifi outage, find a mouse in your kitchen, or are just having a bad day at the office, remember that it could probably be worse.
-Regular maintenance can stave off some preventable disasters, but when misfortune strikes, services provided by Managed by Q can help with the repairs and cleanup.
+Regular maintenance can stave off some preventable disasters, but when office nightmares strike, Managed by Q's services providers can help with the repairs and cleanup.
 Chances are we’ve already seen it—no matter how scary it seems.